PerSpectron/PerSpectron/README.md

-# Citation
+# Overview

-Results of this repo are presented in our Spectify paper [1].
-The implementation provided in this repo originates from the PerSpectron project [2].
-The authors of PerSpectron communicated the highly correlated gem5 features for speculative execuation attacks used in their paper.
-We implemented this repo based on these gem5 features and the implementations details described in the PerSpectron paper.
+This repository contains an implementation of the PerSpectron hardware-based side-channel detector, augmented with scripts to provide a method for use and experimentation.
+Results produced by code in this repository are presented in the Spectify paper [[1](#paper-spectify)].
+The implementation provided in this repo originates from the PerSpectron project [[2](#paper-perspectron)].
+The authors of PerSpectron have shared their highly-correlated gem5 features for speculative execuation attacks used in their paper.
+The authors of the Specfity paper [[1](#paper-spectify)] developed this repository based on these gem5 features and the implementation details described in the PerSpectron work [[2](#paper-perspectron)].

-Please cite these papers for this repo:

-[1] A. Pashrashid, A. Hajiabadi, T. E. Carlson, "Fast, Robust and Accurate Detection of Cache-based Spectre Attack Phases", 41st IEEE/ACM International Conference on Computer-Aided Design (ICCAD '22)
+<a id="paper-spectify">[1] Arash Pashrashid, Ali Hajiabadi, Trevor E. Carlson, "Fast, Robust and Accurate Detection of Cache-based Spectre Attack Phases," 41st IEEE/ACM International Conference on Computer-Aided Design (ICCAD '22) [doi:10.1145/3508352.3549330](https://doi.org/10.1145/3508352.3549330)</a>

-[2] Mirbagher-Ajorpaz, Samira, Gilles Pokam, Esmaeil Mohammadian-Koruyeh, Elba Garza, Nael Abu-Ghazaleh, and Daniel A. Jiménez.
-"Perspectron: Detecting invariant footprints of microarchitectural attacks with perceptron."
-53rd Annual IEEE/ACM International Symposium on Microarchitecture (MICRO '20)
+<a id="paper-perspectron">[2] Samira Mirbagher-Ajorpaz, Gilles Pokam, Esmaeil Mohammadian-Koruyeh, Elba Garza, Nael Abu-Ghazaleh, and Daniel A. Jiménez.
+"PerSpectron: Detecting Invariant Footprints of Microarchitectural Attacks with Perceptron," 53rd Annual IEEE/ACM International Symposium on Microarchitecture (MICRO '20) [doi:10.1109/MICRO50266.2020.00093](https://doi.org/10.1109/MICRO50266.2020.00093)</a>

 # How to Run Perspectron